Fourteenth Street Bridge (Ohio River): Original bridge

-By the 1900s, the bridge was being used 300 times a day, which was putting more stress on the bridge than it could handle.
+Current bridge

 Between May 1916 and January 1919 a new double-track steel superstructure was placed on the old stone piers.
 One pier in the middle of the Indiana chute was removed, making one span as long as 645 ft long, improving river navigation.
 A lift span replaced a swing span that was above the canal.

 In 1968 a merger between the Pennsylvania Railroad and the New York Central Railroad caused the bridge to be controlled by the new Pennsylvania and New York Central Transportation Company, usually called Penn Central.
 In 1976 it became under the auspices of the Consolidated Railroad Corporation, known as Conrail.
 The Louisville and Indiana Railroad attained control of it by purchasing it from Conrail in March 1994, after it acquired Conrail's rail line between Louisville and Indianapolis.

-Today

 The Fourteenth Street Bridge is still used today, although not as much as during its height.
 Railroads that use the bridge include the owner, the Louisville and Indiana Railroad, and CSX Transportation.
 The bridge marks the eastern boundary of Falls of the Ohio State Park.